kavinda99r/kavinda99r/README.md

 I'm a passionate Front-End Developer who loves bringing ideas to life in the browser.
 With a strong focus on user experience and responsive design, I build clean and efficient web applications.
 </p>
 <p align="center">
-💻 <br> — &nbsp; Learning and improving my skills in ReactJS, CSS, JavaScript, and Tailwind CSS &nbsp; —
+— &nbsp; Learning and improving my skills in ReactJS, CSS, JavaScript, and Tailwind CSS &nbsp; —
 </p>
 <p align="center">
 — &nbsp; I’m currently learning MERN Stack &nbsp; —